hermassest/hermassest.github.io/_posts/2023-01-03-Build-Your-Own-Raspberry-Pi-Cluster.md

 > the meaning of node in our situation is our raspberry pies.

+_Repeat the steps above if you have multiple raspberry pies._

-- To add a raspberry pi to serve we need the master token via:
+- To add a raspberry pi to serve, we need the master token via:
 ```
 cat /var/lib/rancher/k3s/server/node_token
 ```
-- Now repeat the steps above if you have multple raspberry pies.